aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/databarborder/_index.md

 ### setColor(Color) {#setColor-color-}

+<b>@deprecated.</b> Please use the 'color' property instead.
 Gets or sets the border's color of data bars specified by a conditional formatting rule.

 ```javascript
 setColor(value: Color) : void;